understanding-the-connected-home/book/negotiating.md

 ## Managing Conflict

-When we introduce connectedness into infrastructure like buildings - into our homes - we stitch a technological network into our lives.
+When we introduce connectedness into infrastructure like buildings—into our homes—we stitch a technological network into our lives.
 And with it we introduce smart agents of sorts: Software that has more or less its own goals and agendas.

 For example, a Nest thermostat's primary goal might be to achieve and maintain a certain temperature in the living room; a secondary goal might be to save energy.